estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D37 - April 19, 2018
+Time well spent on tutorials yesterday.
+At least one "nice to have" feature I was thinking of would be super simple to add, but now that I've thought it through it doesn't add any real functionality and would seem like a dumb add-on.  #100DaysOfCode #Swift #iOS

 ### R2D36 - April 18, 2018
 Took a little break from working on the app and went through a couple of tutorials for some "nice to have" features I've been thinking about.  #100DaysOfCode #Swift #iOS